The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Valiant-Vazirani Theorem Revisited

-\subsubsection{Component 3: Approximated pseudo random filter is just as good}
+\subsubsection{Component 3: An approximated pseudorandom filter is just as good}

-The third component deals with the inefficiency of randomness: a random and exponential large set $R$ cannot be determined by a polynomial description.
-The solution is to replace the randomness by a suitable notion of pseudo-randomness.
-In this case, the pseudo-random objects of interest are pairwise independent universal hash functions \cite{arora:ccm}. \begin{definition}[pairwise independent hash functions] A family of functions $\mathbb{H}_{n,m}$ where each $h\in \mathbb{H}$, $h:\{0,1\}^n\rightarrow \{0,1,\}^m$, is called a pairwise independent universal family of hash-functions if: \begin{enumerate} \item \item There exists a Turing Machine $PRINT$-$H$ s.t. for every $n,m\in \mathbb{N}$ and $j \in \mathbb{H}_{n,m}$, $PRINT$-$H(n,m,j)$ prints a description of another Turing machine, which computes $h_j\in \mathbb{H}_{n,m}$.
-By abuse of notation, we also denote the Turing machine which computes $h_j$ by $h_j$.
-The printing is done in $poly(n,m)$ time. \item The running time of each $h\in \mathbb{H}_{n,m}$ is bounded by some $poly(n,m)$ time.
+The third component attends to the inefficiency of the previous reduction: a random and exponential large set $R$ cannot be described by a polynomial description.
+The solution is to replace the randomness by a suitable notion of pseudorandomness.
+In this case, the pseudorandom objects of interest are pairwise independent hash functions. \begin{definition}[{Pairwise independent hash functions~\cite{CW79}, see also~\cite[Section 8.2.2]{AB09}}] A family of functions $\mathbb{H}_{n,m}$ where each $h\in \mathbb{H}_{n,m}$, $h:\{0,1\}^n \to \{0,1\}^m$, is called a pairwise independent\footnote{Some texts denote pairwise independent as ``2-universal'' or ``universal$_2$''.} family of hash-functions if:

-\end{enumerate} \end{definition} Note that this probability is the same as if the map $h$ was random, although $h$ has a short description (unlike a random function which has no compact description).

-Instead of choosing $R_k$ to be a random set, we pick a random universal hash function $h_k$ from the set $H_{l,k+2}$; The set $R_k$ is $h_k^{-1}(0)=\{ y | h_k(y)=0 \}$.
-Evaluating $h_k(y)$ is polynomial in $l$, and therefore, step 1 of $V_k$ takes only polynomial time.
-To conclude, our algorithm is described in Alg. \ref{alg:tnpp}.